 6. Learn and Practice

 Your initial learning will determine the way you ski in the future.
 For this reason, taking ski classes is a great idea to see how you are progressing and what areas you need to work on.
-Once you learn the basics, you can continue to practice, and you will be gliding over the slopes in no time.
+Once you get to know with the basics, you can continue to practice, and you will be gliding over the slopes in no time.

 Transition from Downhill Skiing

-If you have done Alpine skiing or Downhill skiing before and want to try cross-country skiing, the good news is that you already know the basics.
+If you have done Alpine or Downhill skiing before and want to try the cross-country style, the good news is that you already know the basics.
 You are already familiar with the slopes and climatic conditions, how to dress yourself properly, and basic techniques like balancing yourself and moving forward.
 You may already know how to snowplow, use your edges, and skate downhill.
-The main difference you will notice when transitioning from downhill skiing to cross-country skiing are:
+The main difference you will notice when transitioning from downhill to cross-country skiing are:

 - You may find edging a bit challenging as most of the cross-country skis do not have metal edges.